A guide to helping without enabling addiction

 1. Open up the lines of communication

 As a parent, it can be hard communicating with your son or daughter about their addiction.
 You may have tried in the past and been unsuccessful.
 You may even feel as if you are constantly pestering or nagging them to change.
-Try a different approach through a sit-down conversation.
-Before approaching your child, take some time to think about what you would like to communicate.
+“But my son is killing himself with alcohol!
+What can I do to help my alcoholic son living at home?” you may wonder.
+If you want to find a better way of how to deal with a drug addict caught or son, try a different approach.
+Have a sit-down conversation.
+But before approaching your child, take some time to think about what you would like to communicate.
 While you shouldn’t expect to convince your child to admit his or her drug problem and seek help immediately, you can open up a dialogue for future conversations.
 Find an appropriate time when you can both sit down and talk without interruptions.
 Start by telling your adult son or adult daughter that you care about them deeply and understand that addiction is a disease, not a moral failure.
 Communicate what you have seen and how their addiction is affecting you in a non-accusatory manner.
 Be specific.
 Let them know that you are concerned about them, but avoid being judgmental or lecturing.
 Ask your child questions and give them space to respond honestly.
 Listen and avoid condemning their responses or cutting them off.
 Remind your child that they are loved and you are here to offer them help for their addiction when they are ready.

 2. Set boundaries and follow through

-If you want to change the dynamic of your relationship between you and your addicted son or addicted daughter, it will require setting clear boundaries around yourself, your finances and your home.
+Learning about effective boundaries is key if you want to know how to stop enabling your grown child.
+Changing the dynamic of your relationship between you and your addicted son or addicted daughter will require setting clear boundaries around yourself, your finances and your home.
 Take a hard look at your current relationship.
 Consider the ways that you may be enabling your child’s addiction and reinforcing codependency.
 Are you giving them money, shelter, or resolving other problems for them?
-Let your son or daughter know that you will no longer be continuing to do so.
+Let your son or daughter know that you will no longer be continuing to engage in behaviors that support their addiction.
 Create a list of personal boundaries, rules around your home, your finances and yourself, as well as consequences for breaking these rules.
+Maybe this means telling your alcoholic son who is living at home that he must find his own place to live if he continues to drink.
 During your conversation with your child, make sure you clearly and kindly communicate these boundaries and the consequences for not respecting them.
 Let them know that these rules are coming from a place of love and out of concern for their safety and your own.
 You may have previously tried to enforce boundaries and failed.
 This may have been because you were unable to follow through, as addicts can be especially convincing and manipulative when they are in need.
 Your child may become angry with you when you explain the new boundaries.
 Fight the urge to give in and remember these rules are for your and their own good.
 Once the rules and boundaries are put in place, if broken, they should be enforced, otherwise, they are meaningless.

 3. Present treatment options